 3. Peak Wildlife Park

 Less than a 1.5 hour drive from Manchester city centre, Peak Wildlife Park can be found at the edge of the Peak District in Leek.
-Walkthrough the park and come “face to face” with some of the world’s most exotic animals – from zebras and meerkat, to sheep and penguins.
+Walkthrough the park and come “face to face” with some of the world’s most exotic animals – from zebras and meerkats, to sheep and penguins.
 There’s a lot of beautiful animals to uncover during your stroll, with an open space where the lemurs can connect with the visitors, and even paths where the penguins roam free.
 Peak Wildlife Park, Winkhill, Leek, ST13 7QR.

 4. Trentham Monkey Forest